DarthGigi/MinionAH-Newsroom/src/pages/terms-of-service.md

 ### Code

-[MinionAH is an open-source project](https://github.com/DarthGigi/MinionAH) licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://github.com/DarthGigi/MinionAH/blob/main/LICENSE).
-This means that you are free to use, modify, and distribute the source code of MinionAH, as long as you respect the terms of the license and, as stated above, you do not share or distribute malicious clones of MinionAH.
+[MinionAH is a source-available project](https://github.com/DarthGigi/MinionAH) licensed under the [MinionAH License v1.0 (MAHL-1.0)](https://github.com/DarthGigi/MinionAH/blob/main/LICENSE).
+This means that you can view the source code and contribute to the project, but you cannot redistribute the software or any modifications you make to it.

 ## Termination